mattoslmp/mattoslmp.github.io/Publications.md

 ## Grant:

 - **Research grant of $133,588 USD in credits on the Google Cloud Platform!
-This grant, awarded in the "2ª edição Concurso de Projetos de Computação Avançada: Inteligência Artificial em Cloud," will empower CNP team - CIIMAR to research deeper into unraveling Fatty Acyl-AMP Ligase substrates in Cyanobacteria using artificial intelligence.
-Our project achieved an evaluation score of 9.21, the highest rated in all categories of the call for proposals.**
+This grant, awarded in the "2ª edição Concurso de Projetos de Computação Avançada: Inteligência Artificial em Cloud," will empower CNP team - CIIMAR to research deeper into unraveling Fatty Acyl-AMP Ligase substrates in Cyanobacteria using artificial intelligence.**
 ### 2023:

 - **Scientific Fiction: Book: Galaxium: The Guardian of Stars: An Epic Sci-Fi Hero's Journey: A Tale of Power, Strength, Love, Science, Harmony, and Unity. https://www.amazon.com/Galaxium-Guardian-Journey-Strength-Science-ebook.**